SayemSiddique/AXZRO-plain/axzro_uiux_roadmap.md

 # AXZRO - UI/UX Design Roadmap

 ## 🎨 Design Philosophy

-AXZRO’s UI/UX will embody a **futuristic aesthetic with a deep navy blue background**, white text for high readability, and gradient accents in cyan and light blue tones.
+AXZRO's UI/UX will embody a **futuristic aesthetic with a deep navy blue background**, white text for high readability, and gradient accents in cyan and light blue tones.
 Our interfaces will be:

 - Clean, modern, and mobile-responsive
 - Trust-centric, professional, and visually appealing
 - Optimized for speed, readability, and clarity